Meet the Plant-Animal-Interactions (PAIn) lab members!

 BSc, University of Vienna, Austria, 2010

 Agnes is an enthusiastic evolutionary ecologist and fell in love with buzz-pollination and Melastomataceae during her undergrad on a field course in Costa Rica.
-She has since worked on understanding patterns of flower evolution, flower trait functioning and environmental triggers of pollinator shifts (or lacks thereof!) in Melastomataceae.
-Agnes has spent more than a year working in the rainforests of Ecuador, Costa Rica, Colombia and Peru, and recently completed her postdoc project (as PI on T-1186) in the lab of Stacey Smith at CU Boulder, USA.
+She has since worked on understanding patterns of flower evolution, trait functioning and how environmental gradients (especially elevational gradients) influence plant-animal interactions.
+During her PhD, Agnes has spent more than a year working in the rainforests of Ecuador, Costa Rica, Colombia and Peru, and in 2023 completed her postdoc project (as PI on T-1186) in the lab of Stacey Smith at CU Boulder, USA before taking up her Tenure-Track position at the University of Vienna.
 Agnes has also participated in several projects on her native Alpine flora, with the most fun projects for her being high-elevation vegetation relevés that require long hikes and scrambles to get to.
 CV

 MSc, University of Vienna, Austria, 2021